 The Master of Public Health (MPH) is the core professional degree recognized throughout the world for public health practice, both in the public sector and in emerging private sector careers related to population health.

-Core courses in areas of knowledge basic to public health
+- Foundation courses in areas of knowledge basic to public health

-Courses required for a specialization
+- Courses required for a specialization

-Elective courses approved for the specialization
+- Elective courses approved for the specialization

 The College requires two semester hours of formal applied practice experience for all students in the MPH degree program.
 Students should be active participants in the arrangement for the applied practice experience.
 The Office of Academic Programs and Student Services assists students in locating appropriate field sites and provides support throughout the experience.
 Students are encouraged to consult with their advisors and other CPH faculty.
 Complete details on the process for seeking and confirming the placement, as well as the expectations for the applied practice experience, are found in the College of Public Health Graduate Student Handbook

 Intregrated Learning Experience

 The integrated learning experience is intended to provide the opportunity for students to address a public health question or issue of their interest that draws from their academic experience.
 It provides students with the opportunity to apply, integrate, and synthesize knowledge and experience obtained during their academic course of study to a question or problem of public health relevance.
 In some cases the integrated learning experience idea or opportunity may evolve from the student’s applied practice experience.